GChristensen/feedxcavator2/README.md

 ;;  :html <enlive headline html representation>
 ;; }
-;; api/apply-selectors function magically knows how to apply selectors from the feed settings ;; to the page
+;; api/apply-selectors function magically knows how to apply selectors from the feed settings ;; to the page and transform the given parsed elinve html representation to the list of headlines ;; described above
-;; it's also possible to make enlive selects from the :html field which may be necessary ;; for example, when some data should be extracted from `style` html attribute, etc.
+;; it's also possible to make enlive selects from the :html field which may be necessary, ;; for example, when some data should be extracted from `style` html attribute, etc.
 (defn parse-page [url]
   (let [response (api/fetch-url url)